 Clinton Avenue Congregational Church - Brooklyn, N.Y. (photo: Brooklyn Eagle, 1923 - Brooklyn Public Library, Brooklyn Collection)

 Clinton Avenue Congregational Church - Brooklyn, N.Y.
 (1890 artist's rendering)

-In 1935, during the Great Depression years, the society was joined by members of the Simpson Methodist Episcopal Church, and the federated church was renamed Clinton Avenue Community Church.
-In 1942, the federated society merged with Central Congregational Church, located at 25 Hancock Street, and became the Cadman Memorial Church, in honor of Dr. S. Parkes Cadman, longtime pastor of Central Congregational Church.
+In 1935, during the Depression years, the society was joined by members of the Simpson Methodist Episcopal Church, and the federated church was renamed Clinton Avenue Community Church.
+In 1942, the federated society merged with Central Congregational Church, of 25 Hancock Street, and became the Cadman Memorial Church, in honor of Dr. S. Parkes Cadman, longtime pastor of Central Congregational Church.

+Clinton Avenue Congregational Church - Brooklyn, N.Y. (photo: Brooklyn Eagle, 1923 - Brooklyn Public Library, Brooklyn Collection)